 Kodel Electric & Manufacturing Co., Cincinnati, Ohio 1930 - 1931

-HoMovie Projector located at the George Eastman Museum's Dryden Theatre
+HoMovie Model E Projector on display at the George Eastman Museum's Dryden Theatre lobby

 One Minute Kemco HoMovie Film Tin

 The Kemco HoMovie Camera and Projector system was manufactured and introduced in 1930 by the Kodel Electric & Manufacturing Company, of Cincinnati, Ohio.
-The Kemco name was derived from the capital first letters in the company's name (Kodel Electric & Manufacturing Company).
-The new HoMovie camera and projector's coming was announced in an article appearing in The American Cinematographer, November 1929.
-The article went on to state that the basic idea for the camera was conceived in July, 1928, and that the new camera had been reviewed by motion picture and camera enthusiasts some six months earlier (about May 1929).
+The Kemco name was derived from the capital first letters in the company's name and an "o" (Kodel Electric & Manufacturing Company).
+The coming of the new HoMovie camera and projector was announced in an article appearing in The American Cinematographer, November, 1929.
+The article went on to state that the basic idea for the camera was conceived in July, 1928, and that the new camera had been reviewed by motion picture and camera enthusiasts some six months earlier (about May,1929).

-This unique movement was apparently the only one ever manufactured commercially for a 16mm movie camera, and the system required the use of Kemco's companion projector, utilizing the same movement to project the film.
+The Kemco HoMovie's unique movement was apparently the only one ever manufactured commercially for a 16mm movie camera, and the system required the use of Kemco's companion projector, utilizing the same movement to project the film.
 Although the camera's outer casing is constructed of Bakelite, its solid internal mechanism resulted in a camera weighing just slightly more than Eastman's Cine-Kodak Model B of the same era.
-Owing to the camera's ($90) and projector's ($150) costs when new, and the subsequent introduction of Kodak's new 8mm format in July of 1932, the Kemco HoMovie system's production lasted for only a few years.
+Owing to the camera's ($110) and projector's ($175) costs when new, and the subsequent introduction of Kodak's new 8mm format in July of 1932, the Kemco HoMovie system's production lasted for maybe little more than a year.
 It has been said that probably no more than 400 cameras were ever built, and judging by the few examples found today, this is likely a reasonable estimate.

-HoMovie Cameras are quite scarce, but seen periodically.
-I'm confident that a few more HoMovie Projectors exist in collections, and suspect there are several sitting in the backs of garages, closets, attics or barns just waiting to be discovered.
+By 1931, ads for the Kemco HoMovie system in Movie Makers Magazine no longer appeared, suggesting that sales or production had ceased.
+Kemco HoMovie Cameras are rather rare, but periodically one will surface.
+I'm confident that a few more HoMovie Projectors exist in collections, and there are probably several sitting in the backs of garages, closets, attics or barns just waiting to be discovered.

-Ads from Movie Makers Magazine, October 1930....by 1931 the ads no longer appear in Movie Makers Magazine
+Ads from Movie Makers Magazine, October 1930....by 1931, ads for the Kemco Homovie no longer appear in Movie Makers Magazine